mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5.5.2.2 :ref:`D-ERG strategy 0  <5.3.1 D-ERG strategy 0>`

+In this strategy, we want to visualize the error sphere of radius :math:`\bar{S}_{a}`.
+We do it by the same way we display the applied reference sphere.
+But we get back the radius value from the `tracker's code <https://github.com/mrs-brubotics/trackers_brubotics/blob/master/src/dergbryan_tracker/dergbryan_tracker.cpp>`__ similarly as the D-ERG strategy value.

 5.5.2.3 :ref:`D-ERG strategy 1  <5.3.2 D-ERG strategy 1>`

 Explanation about the hemisphere: